Showrish/Credit-Risk-Scoring/README.md

 ![SHAP Feature Importance](screenshots/shap_importance.png)

 *Global feature importance ranked by mean absolute SHAP value — DTI is the dominant predictor by a wide margin*

 ---

-## Why This Project

-Mortgage approval models are in production at every major bank and lender.
-The **Fair Housing Act** and **Equal Credit Opportunity Act** legally require lenders to explain denials and audit for demographic bias — making SHAP explainability a regulatory necessity, not just a portfolio add-on.
-This project mirrors that full production pipeline end-to-end.

----